 The giraffe has a slow and supple walk.
 She lifts both legs on one side with each step.
 They say she's going amble.
 It can reach, at a gallop, 56 km/h.

-The giraffe’s mouth contains a tool that is unique to the animal world: its black sticky tongue measures 50 cm in length and slips between the sharp thorns of the acacia tree to reach the most nourishing buds.
-Giraffes spend more than 12 hours every day grazing in this way.
+The giraffe has a unique oral apparatus in the animal world.
+Its black and sticky tongue, 50 cm long, slips between the sharp thorns of acacias to reach the most nourishing shoots.
+The giraffe spends more than 12 hours a day grazing.